The Cluster of Excellence Living, Adaptive and Energy-autonomous Materials Systems (livMatS) is offering a

 - Suggestion of two referees with contact details

 Your documents will not be returned after the application process.
 For this reason, please submit copies only.

-Please send in a complete and convincing application including the supporting documents specified above and citing the reference number 00000265, by January 31th 2019 at the latest.
+Please send in a complete and convincing application the above-mentioned supporting documents including the reference number 00000269, by date 28.02.2019 at the latest.
 Please send your application to the following address in written or electronic form:

 Dr. Monika Schulz

 Freiburger Zentrum für interaktive Werkstoffe und bioinspirierte Technologien (FIT)

 E-Mail (please only one pdf file):